machine mastery

 What is PID Temperature Control?

-PID (Proportional-Integral-Derivative) is the technology that maintains your brew temperature.
-Unlike older machines that fluctuate wildly, PID-equipped machines like the Barista Express hold temperature within a tight range.
+PID (Proportional-Integral-Derivative) is the tech that maintains your brew temperature.
+Unlike older machines that swing wildly between too hot and too cold, PID-equipped machines like the Barista Express hold temp within a tight range.

 Default Factory Temperature

-Your Breville ships set to 93°C (200°F)—a middle-ground temperature suitable for most medium roasts.
-This is stored as “0” in the temperature adjustment menu.
+Your Breville ships set to 93°C (200°F)—a middle-ground that works for most medium roasts.
+This is stored as “0” in the adjustment menu.

 Temperature Adjustment Range